Wednesday, March 29, 2017

 'Power Rangers' A Review

 Power Rangers is a superhero movie based on the 90's TV show of the same name.
-The movie opens on prehistoric Earth, a group of Rangers on the bring of defeat at the hands of villian Rita Repulsa(Elizabeth Banks) call down a meteor sacrificing themselves to stop her.
+The movie opens on prehistoric Earth, a group of Rangers on the brink of defeat at the hands of villain Rita Repulsa(Elizabeth Banks) call down a meteor sacrificing themselves to stop her.
 In modern day five disparate high schoolers discover the five power coins of the original Rangers in their local quarry imbuing them with power.
 Rita, banished to/hibernating at the bottom of the sea is brought up by a local fisherman and endeavors to complete her mission- Power at the cost of all life on Earth.
 Will the novice Rangers be able to stop Rita before she acquires Earth's Life Crystal!?

 Visually the film is stylish especially the first couple scenes establishing all the teens but it kind of degrades into serviceable, if not original, effects when all the morphing and zords get involved.
 The story has enough nods to the 90's TV series to please fans, a lot of jokes and lines referencing some of the more campy elements of the source material, but confidently makes it different and modern enough to work now.
 With the bright colors and particularly nutty premise the movie overcomes potential pitfalls to provide a little camp, a little heart, but above all entertainment.